Deploy Kirby with Git and rsync

 At the end, the Git repo at GitHub is created and content already pushed.
 From now on you only need to run add, commit and git push to send code changes to GitHub.

 Choose Kirby as software preset.
 Use Git deployment and select the Git repo that you have created previously.
-At the end the end of the process, start the first deployment and lean back.
-At this stage you have deployed a semi broken Kirby installation.
-That's because the content is missing.
-Let's fix this with the next step.
+At the end of the process, start the first deployment and lean back.
+At this stage you have deployed a semi-broken Kirby installation.
+That's expected because the content is missing.
+See next step.

-If you already created an (new empty) app at fortrabbit, connect the repo branch through settings.
+If you already created a new empty app at fortrabbit, connect the repo branch through dashboard settings.

 As mentioned, deployment of code (templates and configuration) and dependencies (Kirby and Composer) is done via Git deployment.
 Deploying the content is a separate step.
-We recommend to use rsync to upload or download new contents to and from your remote fortrabbit environment.
+We recommend using rsync to upload or download new contents to and from your remote fortrabbit environment.
 See also our rsync article.
-On your local computer in the Terminal in the kirby project folder execute:
+In a terminal, from the Kirby project folder, run:

-It works also the other way around.
-For example in a case, where you have done some edits online and want those changes to be reflected in your local development environment:
+It also works the other way around.
+For example, if you have done some edits online and want those changes to be reflected in your local development environment:

 # SYNC DOWN: from files from remote content folder to local folder $ rsync -av {{app-env-id}}@ssh.{{region}}.frbit.app:content/ ./content/bash